microsoft/finops-toolkit/src/bicep-registry/README.md

 ### Scope directives

-Scope directives are single-line comments that reference one or more Bicep-supported scopes.
+Scope directives are single-line comments that reference one or more Bicep-supported scopes (i.e., `resourceGroup`, `subscription`, `managementGroup`, `tenant`).
 Scopes are prefixed with `@` and are separated by spaces.
 Do not include additional characters after the scope directive.

 The following example references only the resource group scope: